Iyosinator/Chronika/README.md

 By combining the ancient concept of chronicles with modern technology, **Chronika** empowers you to take control of your digital life, one moment at a time.

+ ## 📌Overview
+**Chronika** is a **minimalist yet powerful browser extension** that helps you track, analyze, and optimize your web browsing time.
+Whether you're looking to boost productivity, reduce distractions, or simply understand where your time goes, Chronika is your trusted companion for mastering your digital life.

+With a clean and intuitive design, Chronika provides **quick insights** in the extension and **detailed analysis** on the web dashboard.

 ## ✨ Features